-The NXA-80211G allows the end-user to take advantage of larger bandwidth to utilize features such as: streaming digital video and audio, wireless intercom, Motion JPEG, networked video, and standard wireless Ethernet communication to both a NetLinx controller and networked computers.
+The NXA-80211G allows the end-user to take advantage of larger bandwidth to utilize features such as: wireless intercom, Motion JPEG, networked video, and standard wireless Ethernet communication to both a NetLinx controller and networked computers.
 Please follow your particular Wireless Access Point's instruction manual for the correct procedures to setup either a secured or unsecured connection.